bartificer/taming-the-terminal/README.md

 ## How it works

+Download the HTML file of the episode and convert it to Markdown using the tttconvert code.
+Then, convert the Markdown to Asciidoctor using Kramdoc.
 Once you've set up all the necessary tools, you can simply build all three versions using the command

 `bundle exec rake book:build`